LoickCh/LoickCh.github.io/_news/announcement_2.md

 inline: true
 ---

-Master of computer science (MVA) of ENS Saclay.
+Master of computer science (MVA) at ENS Saclay.